pramcistudent/bookstore-milestone-four/TESTING.md

 CVC - 111
 ```
 - Payment was successful using the Test Payment method and redirects to the Thank You page.
+- Confirmed email is generated on successfully processing an order and is sent to the specified user email account.

 #### Profile Page